mbrochh/installing-python/README.md

 other shell, you might have to replace `~/.bashrc` in the code below with something else like `~/.zshrc` if you use ZSH, for example).

-Hint: Copy & paste the following commands into your Terminal window line by line.
+IMPORTANT: Always copy & paste code snippets into your Terminal window line by line.
 Do not copy & paste the entire script at once.

 ```